 per month, but you’ll save on the amount of interest that you’ll end up paying.
 At Loan.co.uk we offer mortgages with a term of 3 to 40 years.

 What happens if I don’t repay the mortgage?

 If you default on the loan (miss mortgage payments), the lender may work with you to devise an alternative repayment plan.
 If this doesn’t work and you continue to miss payments, the lender can repossess (claim back) the property.

 Why choose Loan.co.uk?

-There are plenty of mortgage brokers out there, but Loan.co.uk is unique because we built a unique system that will always find you the lowest rate we have available.
-We will deal with the case from start to finish.
-We take away all the paperwork from you and fill in application on your behalf. take calls in evenings and weekends to work around your schedule.
+There are plenty of mortgage brokers out there, but Loan.co.uk is unique because we built a system that will always find you the lowest rate we have available.
+We will deal with the case from start to finish, no matter if you’re getting a mortgage, taking out a remortgage or even finding a secured loan.
+We take away all the paperwork from you and fill in application on your behalf, take calls in evenings and weekends to work around your schedule.
 Don’t just take our word for it, check out our 5 start reviews here.

 Will I have my own dedicated mortgage advisor?

 Right from the start you’ll be allocated an expert advisor who will personally manage your case all the way until you have your mortgage in place.
 They’ll provide you with their direct dial phone number and personal email for any correspondence, making the process as easy as possible.
 Other mortgage brokers may just pass your case off to admin or hide behind a receptionist if you have urgent questions that need answering.